 3. Involve them.
 When you make a salad, instead of bringing it to the table in a big bowl, present your children with veggies in separate bowls and let the kids choose which they want.

 4. Introduce new vegetables in foods they already love.
 If your kids love soup, make a big pot and add a new vegetable in there.
 If your kids go ape for pasta, add some broccoli to your next batch.
 If meatloaf is something everyone in your house loves, grate some veggies into it.
 Put pumpkin in your pancake batter.
 Yes, this sounds like hiding veggies, but there’s nothing wrong with adding nutrients to dishes your kids already love.
 Just be sure and tell them while they’re gobbling it up what’s in there.
 That will make it more likely they’ll try those veggies in other forms as well!

 5. Let them drink it.
 You know how I feel about juicing!
-Toss some kale, carrots and any other veggies you have on hand into the juicer.
+Toss some kale, carrots, and any other veggies you have on hand into the juicer.
 For sweetness, add an apple.
 Toss in some fresh ginger for an added nutritional boost.
 Serve with a straw in a pretty glass and voila!
-Or, instead of juicing you could give them a glass of our Just Juiced Greens mixed in water (you could also sprinkle Just Juiced Greens over food).
-If you haven’t tried Just Juiced Greens, now is a great time as we have waived our shipping cost for a limited time!
+Or, instead of juicing you could give them a glass of our Just Juiced Veggies mixed in water (you could also sprinkle Just Juiced Veggies over food).
+If you haven’t tried Just Juiced Veggies, now is a great time as we have waived our shipping cost for a limited time!
 If you have tried them before, now is a great time to stock up!
 Click here to get yours now

 All of these strategies worked for my two kids (now young adults in their 20s) and they’ll eat any veggie that’s put in front of them!